My Feature Writing Template: Given/When/Then

 When I finish filling out the form

 Pause; what does “finish filling out the form” mean?
 Are we clicking submit, blurring a field, or leaving the page?
-We clarify with the stakeholder: the customer is submitting the form with a labeled button, so we add that detail.
+We clarify with the stakeholder: the customer is submitting the form with a submit button, so we add that detail.

 Given I am on the checkout page